otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/02-list-sorting-algorithms-and-linq.md

-# 02: List, Sorting Algorithms and LINQ
+# 02: List and LINQ

 ## List